fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 #### Exercise 12.19: Connect the services, todo-frontend with todo-backend

-> In this exercise, submit the entire development environment, including both Express and React applications, Dockerfiles and docker-compose.yml.
+> In this exercise, submit the entire development environment, including both Express and React applications, dev.Dockerfiles and docker-compose.dev.yml.

 Finally, it is time to put all the pieces together.
 Before starting, it is essential to understand <i>where</i> the React app is actually run.
 The above figure might give the impression that React app is run in the container but it is totally wrong.